-Grantham Scholar Jenny Veenstra is a soil scientist on a mission – to make us appreciate the wonder of soil and consider it as more than just a set of properties, but as an entity.
+Grantham Scholar Jenny Veenstra is a soil scientist on a mission to make us appreciate the wonder of soil.
+For UN World Soil Day she asks us to consider soils as entities rather than a set of properties.

 I am an environmental soil scientist and I have been lucky enough to travel the world working with soils.
-I consider my profession an endeavour to unveil secrets hidden beneath the surface.
+It is my profession to unveil secrets hidden beneath the surface.
 Due to my training and life experience, I have developed a particular relationship with soils, which has led me to define soils in an equally distinct way.

 We all have our soil memories, some may be actively formed from exploration, others from simply moving around on it.
 I am a strong believer that knowledge grounded in experience truly counts as knowledge.
 So each of us can come up with our own definition of what a soil is, based on our unique relations with it.